Skip to main content

 A safety story still has to measure what it removes.

 Guardrails can block instructional harm.
-They can also remove support, context, and continuity, then call the disappearance safety.
-This page asks the harder measurement question: who is protected, who is abandoned, and how would anyone know?
+They can also remove support and continuity, then call the disappearance safety.
+This page asks the harder measurement question: who remains reachable, who is abandoned, and how would anyone know?

-A watchdog hears the signal and retains the right to say no.
+A watchdog hears the signal and keeps refusal available.

 Evidence keeps its shape